nmocruz/todomvc-aurelia2-routing/README.md

 # todomvc-aurelia2

-This project is bootstrapped by [aurelia/new](https://github.com/aurelia/new).
+This project is bootstrapped by [aurelia/new](https://github.com/aurelia/new) and has the code on [my blog](https://nunocruz.site/2020/07/31/todo-list-au2/)

 ## Start dev web server